twpol/osm-tiles/README.md

 - Each tile is rendered on-demand, nothing is cached.
 - Each tile will make an Overpass API query to fetch the OpenStreetMap data needed.

-## Live example
+## Live tile server

-A live tile server is running at https://osm-tiles.james-ross.co.uk/.
+A live tile server is running at https://osm-tiles.james-ross.co.uk/ (nothing to see there yet).
 To use the tile sets, add the following TMS URLs to your map:

 - https://osm-tiles.james-ross.co.uk/overlays/roads/{zoom}/{x}/{y}.png

+## To do

+- Add example use of tile server at https://osm-tiles.james-ross.co.uk/ with a slippy map.
+- Separation and correction of way end nodes at junctions (to align lanes)
+- Calculations for `layer!=0`, bridges, tunnels
+- Calculations for bus, PSV (public service vehicle), other specialised lanes
+- Calculations using turn lane markings
+- Calculations for `width`
+- Display tapering of road width/lanes
+- Display parking lanes/bays
+- Display bridges, tunnels
+- Display bus, PSV, other specialised lanes
+- Display turn lane markings (left/right turn arrows, etc.)